 Safety function audits include, but are not limited to:

 - Manual tasks

 Most internal health and safety audits can follow a six-step process…

 1. Identify Areas to Audit

-Make a note of each area of the business that should be the subject of a health and safety internal audit.
-Some areas have simple processes while others are complex.
+First things first, you need to make a note of each area of the business that should be audited.
+Some areas have simple processes, while others are more complex.

-Whatever the area of focus, auditors should use a ‘systematic and disciplined approach to their work’ according to The Institute of Internal Auditors Australia.
+Whatever the area of focus, you should use a ‘systematic and disciplined approach to their work’ according to The Institute of Internal Auditors Australia.

 2. Decide How Often to Audit

-Once you know how often you want to audit each area, put it on a calendar.
+Once you know how often you want to audit each area, put it in your calendar.
 It’s easy for the months to roll past and for internal audits to not happen, so schedule them out for the year ahead.
 Send out a copy of the calendar so an upcoming audit is never a surprise to staff.

 3. Conduct the Audit